Ethiopian Airlines Flight 604

-Ethiopian Airlines Flight 604 was a scheduled Addis Ababa–Bahir Dar–Asmara flight in which the aircraft caught fire during a belly landing at Bahir Dar Airport, Bahir Dar, Ethiopia, on 15 September 1988.
+Ethiopian Airlines Flight 604 was a scheduled Addis Ababa–Bahir Dar–Asmara flight operated by a Boeing 737-200 in which the aircraft caught fire during a belly landing in a clearing near Bahir Dar Airport, Bahir Dar, Ethiopia, on 15 September 1988.

 Aircraft

 The aircraft involved in the accident was a Boeing 737-260, registration ET-AJA, delivered new to Ethiopian Airlines.
 At the time of the accident, the aircraft was less than a year old.